cwk9852/EventTrackerProject/README.md

 ## EventTrackerProject

 ### Summary / Overview
 This project is an outbreak tracker.
-It is currently a single table database with columns
+It is currently a single table database with columns.
-TODO:
-Finalize Schema Design
-Complete Entity Class(es), Test All
-Repository
-Service
-Controller
-Test all API endpoints in Postman
-Readme
-Deploy to EC2

 ### REST API Endpoints
 | Action    |HTTP Verb| Resource URI        |       Action                   |